 Blueberries are high in fiber.
 According to the USDA, a 1-cup serving of blueberries has 84 calories and 3.6 grams of fiber.

-The general recommended amount of fiber for adults is between 25 and 38 grams per day (or 14 grams for every 1,000 calories eaten), according to the Mayo Clinic.
+The general recommended amount of fiber for adults is between 25 and 38 grams per day (or 14 grams for every 1,000 calories you eat), according to the Mayo Clinic.
 When eaten in moderate amounts, blueberries can help you reach that goal.

 But when you're not used to eating a lot of fiber, eating too many blueberries at once can cause possible digestive side effects like bloating, gas and diarrhea, Dr. McDonald says.

-The Mayo Clinic recommends increasing the fiber in your diet gradually and drinking lots of water to help your body better process the nutrient.
+Increase your fiber intake gradually and drink lots of water to help your body better process the nutrient, per the Mayo Clinic.

 If you've already eaten a lot of fiber and are in pain, you should drink water and cut back on high-fiber foods (think: fruits, vegetables, whole grains) until your symptoms subside.